THM-Health/PILOS/CONTRIBUTING.md

 ### Finish Setup
 Checkout the installation guide in the [readme](README.md) for additional steps needed to finish the setup.
-Instead of running `sail npm run production` you must run in the dev environment `sail npm run dev`.
+Instead of running `sail npm run build` you must run in the dev environment `sail npm run dev`.
 For the development you can use any editor of your choice but please do not check in any configuration files for your editor.
 In this case you may want to extend the `.gitignore` with yours editor config files.